openbridge/ob_file_validation/README.md

 In the example we will assume you have CSV file called `your.csv` that you want to test.

+## Prerequisites
+The API has a 10 MB limit per file posted.
+See our client code samples how on how to manage for this limit (hint: split large files).
+Also, a **header row is required** in your CSV for validation to work correctly.

 ## Step 1: Post `your.csv` to validation API
 We will run a simple `curl` command that will send the data to the API.
 It will look like this:
 ```bash